digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-30.md

 * Found some nice robot simulation tools, e.g. RoboDK, Webots (open source).
 If anyone knows other good tools, please tell me.
 * Presented at overture workshop.

+#### Hao Feng
+* Went through Least Square, Recursive Least Square, Kalman Filter.
+* Wrote down a section for a tutorial paper.
+* Built a rabbitmq python class for further use.
+* Ran a co-simulation of th incubator.

 ## Sub-projects status